 Girls Do You Know What Is The Purpose Of Small Pocket In Your Underwear

-A portion of the items we utilize each day have different purposes and a few sections that are special and uncommon too.
-Numerous individuals are confusеd by these parts’ motivation – for instance, do you know what the little pockets on female clothing are for?
-Here are 6 items we utilize each day and the motivation behind their particular parts:
+A portion of the items we use every day have different purposes, and some parts are special and uncommon too.
+Many people are confused by the purpose of these parts.
+For example, do you know what the little pockets on female clothing are for?
+Here are 6 items we use each day and the purpose of their particular parts:

 1. The pockets on your panties

 The pockets on female underwear are added for better comfort.
-This layer is made of soft cotton and it’s not sewn down in order to make you more comfortable.
+This layer is made of soft cotton and is not sewn down to make you more comfortable.

 2. The diamond-shaped holes on backpacks

-These holes were used as a camping equipment for hiking and allow easier tying of the backpack.
+These holes were used as camping equipment for hiking and allow easier tying of the backpack.

 3. Bobbles on hats

 This part on hats first appeared in the 19th century among French sailors.
-At that time, the cabins in the ships had a low roof, and the bobbles were added as a safety measure.
+At that time, the cabins on ships had low roofs, and the bobbles were added as a safety measure.
 Later, the bobbles were added on knitted hats as a unique detail.
 Nowadays, bobbles are used solely as an aesthetic feature.

 4. Lines on trousers

-Lines on the trousers first appeared in the later 19thcentury in Europe.
+Lines on trousers first appeared in the later 19th century in Europe.
 After making a pair, the trousers were folded and sent on a long road to countries around the world.
 Even though they spent miles on the road, the trousers always had the lines.
-After a while, people accepted them and they’re now a part of every pair of trousers.
+After a while, people accepted them, and they're now a part of every pair of trousers.

 5. Lines on toothpaste